Split Sarajevo tour

 Gecko tours offer a wonderful overnight tour of Mostar and Sarajevo from Split.
 We provide a fully guided tour and offer great accommodation.
 The wonderful eating opportunities are endless and it’s a highly recommended and fascinating eastern cultural experience – Mostar is just a 2 hour ride from Split and Sarajevo approximately 2 hours beyond.

-Split to Sarajevo
+See our Split to Sarajevo and Mostar tour

 Quite apart from the charm of Sarajevo which oozes from every pore, the Gecko wanted to give a potted overview of an event that took place over 100 years ago and for which the city is probably best known.
 In fact, Sarajevo is such an unassuming place, you can stand on the very spot that on June 28, 1914, WW1 started and be entirely alone in doing it … read on